 Although Susan Stinson is not named in the fraud complaint against her husband, she is considered a “relief defendant.”
 That means the government has not charged her with the original Ponzi scheme conduct but believes she has enjoyed the proceeds of her husband’s criminal conduct.

-After spending $24,000 for a California trip, spending monies that may belong to her husband’s alleged victims and spending money after being ordered not to, Susan may find herself vacationing at Club Fed instead of Club Med.
+After spending $24,000 for a California trip, that is spending monies that may belong to her husband’s alleged victims and spending money after being ordered not to, Susan may find herself vacationing at Club Fed instead of Club Med.
+And that brings up third party liability.
+More on that below

 There is another touch of irony in this story.
 The name of Robert Stinson’s constellation of companies was Life’s Good.

-If you are the victim of a Ponzi scheme, financial fraud or legal malpractice, contact the asset recovery lawyers at Mahany & Ertl, LLC.
-Our fraud recovery lawyers have helped people across the U.S. From our offices in Milwaukee, Philadelphia and Detroit, we can help you recover your hard earned money.
-For a no obligation, no nonsense consultation, call Brian Mahany today at (414) 704-6731.
+If you are the victim of a Ponzi scheme, financial fraud or legal malpractice, contact the asset recovery lawyers at Mahany Law Our fraud recovery lawyers have helped people across the U.S. For a no obligation, no fee consultation, contact attorney Brian Mahany today online, by email or by phone at 800.669.7782.
+Cases handled throughout the United States.